 The day has arrived; you’ve painstakingly cared for your packaging cell line, prepped your DNA, transfected and harvested your lentivirus.
 Now it’s time to move ahead with your infection and make your stable cell line.
 While we’ve all experienced the pressure to move a project forward, transductions should not be rushed into.
-Before you start any transduction, you should always titer your virus - that is determine the amount of virus you actually have in your prep.
-Taking time to properly titer your virus will not only ensure that your infection is designed in the best possible way but it may also save you time in the long run.
-Read on for an overview of the titering options and the benefits and drawbacks of different methods (for comprehensive protocols for all of the methods discussed here refer to Kutner et. al.).
+Before you start any transduction, you should always titer your virus - that is, determine the amount of virus you actually have in your prep.
+Taking time to properly titer your virus will not only ensure that your infection is designed in the best possible way, but it may also save you time in the long run.
+Read on for an overview of the titering options as well as the benefits and drawbacks of different methods (for comprehensive protocols for all of the methods discussed here refer to Kutner et. al.).

 Physical Versus Functional Titer

 Viral titers usually come in two flavors, physical or functional.
 Physical titers measure the amount of viral particles in a sample and are usually based on the presence of a viral protein, such as p24, or viral nucleic acid.
 Functional titers, or infectious titers, measure how many of the viral particles produced can actually infect cells.
 These assays typically involve infecting a target cell line with your virus and assaying for expression of a gene carried on the transfer plasmid or quantifying the number of viral copies that have integrated into the target cell’s genome.